Cirrus spissatus cloud

-Cirrus spissatus is the dense cirrus that will partly or completely hide the sun (or moon) and which appears dark grey when seen against the light.
+Cirrus spissatus is the dense cirrus that will partly or completely obscure the Sun (or Moon), appearing dark grey when seen against the light.
 Although it arises under various circumstances, it is particularly commonly found in the plumes or anvils of cumulonimbus clouds.

-Precipitation is likely within 15 to 25 hours if winds are steady from NE E to S, or sooner if winds SE to S. Other winds bring an overcast sky.

 A different variety of cirrus spissatus also forms from phenomena that have nothing to do with cumulonimbus blow-off or dissipating cumulonimbus cells.
 When dense cirrus is formed by means other than by cumulonimbus blow-off or dissipating cumulonimbus clouds, it will frequently be seen as many dense patches at different levels (cirrus spissatus duplicatus), often mixed with thin cirrus filaments.
 Another variety, cirrus spissatus intortus, is sometimes described as looking like "entangled sheaves" of cirrus clouds.
-When viewed toward the sun, the denser patches often have gray bases.
+When viewed toward the Sun, the denser patches often have gray bases.